TDK-HBCLab/tracking_line_theta/README.md

-You want to compile this code and execute, you can following step: \n
+You want to compile this code and execute, you can following step:

-$cd ~/your_workspace/  \n
+$cd ~/your_workspace/

 $git clone https://github.com/TDK-HBCLab/tracking_line_theta.git

 $cd /image

 $make  //compile

 $./image  //execute